The 1960's with Bill Hurd, Ben Finley, and Percy Pierre

-Welcome to week 2 of Shared Reading Experience - Black Domers: African-American Students at Notre Dame in Their Own Words.
-Corey discusses the 60s with Bill Hurd, Ben Finley, and Percy Pierre.
-This week's reading is chapter 2 of the book.
+Welcome to episode two of Black Domers: African-American Students at Notre Dame in Their Own Words.
+Don Wycliff '69 and David Krashna '71 discuss the 60's with Bill Hurd '69, Ben Finley '60, and Percy Pierre '61, '63 MS, '77 Hon D.Eng.
+Follow along with chapter 2 of the book.

 The event on October 13, 2020, featured leading scholars discussing the history, root causes, and modern-day implications of social and racial injustice in America, with the goal of promoting change through greater understanding of these issues.

 The event was presented by the Office of the Provost, in partnership with the Klau Center for Civil and Human Rights, and the Rooney Center for the Study of American Democracy.
-Speakers include Notre Dame Professors Veronica Root Martinez, David Hooker, and Jim Sullivan.
+Speakers include Notre Dame Professors Veronica Root Martinez, David Hooker, and Jim Sullivan ’93.

 Read more about the event and speakers here.